Cheap Car Insurance to Get if You Share Your Car

 Non-owner car insurance does not include:

-Many car insurance companies offer non-owner insurance, including State Farm
+Many car insurance companies offer non-owner insurance, including State Farm, GEICO, and Nationwide, among many others.

 The best type of insurance to get if you share your car